isomerpages/moe-punggolsec/_our-school/School Crest, History and Song.md

-In 1986, the school relinquished its added school status and became a government school.
+In 1986, the school relinquished its aided school status and became a government school.